The Connection Between Headaches and Hormones

 - Posture.
 Sitting up straight keeps blood flowing and can help you avoid headaches.

 - Food sensitivities.
 Certain types of foods and drinks release neurotransmitters that can lead to headaches.
-Common triggers include aspartame, caffeine, chocolate, alcohol and cheese.
+Common triggers include aspartame, caffeine, chocolate, alcohol and aged cheeses like Parmesan.

 - Dehydration.
 A lack of fluids can cause several types of headaches, so it’s important to stay hydrated and drink plenty of water.

-Lifestyle changes may help prevent headaches.
-Maintain a healthy lifestyle that includes nutritious foods, exercise and proper sleep.
+“Headaches are one of the most modifiable disorders,” says Dr. Nagar.
+“There is hope for seeking relief, and they’re very simple things.”
+For example, lifestyle changes may help prevent headaches.
+Maintain a healthy lifestyle that includes nutritious foods, adequate hydration, frequent exercise and proper sleep.
 Ask your physician about daily vitamins or supplements, such as vitamin B or magnesium.

 If you find yourself experiencing a headache, seek a quiet, dark place to rest.
 Use a damp cloth on your forehead to provide additional relief.
 Gently rub the area with your forefingers.
 If headaches persist, keep a journal to better identify triggers to discuss with your physician.

 “All of this makes a difference,” says Dr. Nagar.

 If you suffer from headaches, treatment options will depend on the severity of the headache and your overall health.